RBI Grade B 2025 Preparation Strategy & Exam Analysis

 Well, the question that you ask is fairly simple, but the answer to this is pretty complex.
 You see the time that you’d require to prepare perfectly for the RBI Grade B exam is something that would depend on a lot on the following factors:

-- For example, your education background, meaning if you are from the science, commerce, or humanities streams.
+- For example, your education background, whether you are from the science, commerce, or humanities streams.

-- Or the fact that you have or have not appeared for other govt. job exams before, and if you are a working professional or not.
-Therefore, the preparation time varies from candidate to candidate.
+- Or the fact appeared for other govt. exams before, and if you are a working professional or not.
+These factors can vary your preparation time.

-- However, it’s safe to say that if you are beginning your preparations from scratch, you’d need 6 months if you are from a commerce background,
+- However, it’s safe to say that if you are beginning your preparations from scratch, you’d need 6 months.

 - While you can allocate the time period of 9 months if you are an aspirant from a non-commerce background.